Guinness Peat Aviation: Restructuring

-In a subsequent restructuring completed in November 1993, GPA avoided default on its debts by selling some of its aircraft to a subsidiary of General Electric, GE Capital Aviation Services (GECAS), which also took over the operational management of GPA's fleet and most of GPA's technical and marketing staff.
+In a subsequent restructuring completed in November 1993, GPA avoided default on its debts by selling some of its aircraft to GE Capital Aviation Services (GECAS), a subsidiary of General Electric, which also took over the operational management of GPA's fleet and most of GPA's technical and marketing staff.
 GE Capital also acquired an option to purchase 90% of GPA's ordinary shares at a low price.
 GPA used the cash from this transaction to repay all its unsecured debt.
 Chairman and chief executive Tony Ryan transferred to GECAS.
 He was replaced by Patrick Blaney as chief executive and by Dennis Stevenson (later Lord Stevenson of Coddenham) as chairman.

 GPA continued to own a substantial fleet and in March 1996 sold 229 aircraft for $4 B in what was at the time the second largest securitisation transaction ever.
-GPA used the cash from this sale to repay all of its secured debt and the company returned to profit in the year to 31 March 1996 with net income of $65 M.
+GPA used the cash from this sale to repay all of its secured debt and the company returned to profit in the year to 31 March 1996 with net income of $65 M. However, the servicer of the securitization was GECAS, meaning that those 229 aircraft were now marketed by GECAS in terms of leasing and re-leasing, effectively joining the GECAS fleet for many purposes, further confirming the rise of GECAS at the expense of GPA.

-GPA further consolidated its position in the years to 31 March 1997, 1998 and 1999, reporting net income of $108 M, $64 M and $47 M. In November 1998, Texas Pacific Group acquired 62% of the company's shares and GE Capital's 1993 option was replaced by one to acquire an interest of 23%.
+GPA further consolidated its position in the years to 31 March 1997, 1998 and 1999, reporting net income of $108 million, $64 million and $47 million.
+In November 1998, Texas Pacific Group acquired 62% of the company's shares and GE Capital's 1993 option was replaced by one to acquire an interest of 23%.
 As part of this transaction, the name of the company was changed to AerFi Group plc.

-In December 1999, AerFi acquired Indigo Aviation, a Swedish aircraft lessor, and by 31 March 2000 was managing a fleet of 104 aircraft and reporting a profit of $68 M.
+In December 1999, AerFi acquired Indigo Aviation, a Swedish aircraft lessor, and by 31 March 2000 was managing a fleet of 104 aircraft and reporting a profit of $68 million.

-In November 2000, AerFi was acquired by debis AirFinance, an affiliate of DaimlerChrysler AG, for $750 M. AerFi's fleet and staff were then merged into those of debis AirFinance.
+In November 2000, AerFi was acquired by debis AirFinance, an affiliate of DaimlerChrysler AG, for $750 million.
+AerFi's fleet and staff were then merged into those of debis AirFinance.

 In March 2005, debis AirFinance was acquired by Cerberus Capital and subsequently renamed AerCap.